Biology Peer Mentor

 Compensation: 8 Hours/Week @ $8/hr

-This is a one semester commitment (Fall only), and Peer Mentors must be available in late August and during the semester for meetings.
+This is a one semester commitment (Spring only), and Peer Mentors must be available during the semester for meetings.

 - Create individual bonds with students and help them transition from high school to college